 The services Cloud Providers offer are critical and the spend dedicated to them is growing, even in a down economy.

 What we learned during COVID was that it made a TON of sense to get as close to your buyer’s wallet as possible, if you’re a software provider.
 And where was their wallet parked?
-With AWS, Microsoft, GCP, and Red Hat.
+With AWS, Google Cloud, and Microsoft.
 These Cloud Providers have become utilities.
 The services they provide are critical and the spend dedicated to them is growing, even in a down economy.
 Gartner estimates public cloud spend will hit nearly $400B in the next year, a 20% increase over 2021.
 So, if I, as a buyer, can commit to spending MORE with the Cloud Provider, guess what?:

 And, according to our State of Cloud Marketplace Report, 83% of buyers said they are likely or extremely likely to purchase through the Marketplace in the future.